 Vocal by Anna Meyers.
 Black voice, white band.
 None of the members came from Memphis or even the south.
 Named after W.C.
 Handy's Memphis Blues.
-Co-author Porter Grainger was a practicing homosexual when he wrote it, so the words had a special meaning to him.
+Co-author Porter Grainger was gay, so the words had a special meaning to him.
 Tune first collected by Howard Odum early in the 20th century.

 Alberta Hunter [again with the Original Memphis Five]

 Lena Wilson [with author Porter Grainger]